 Motorola S-Record format is a standard ASCII format accepted by most memory device programming equipment.
 It is particularly useful when the assembled code output is destined to reside within an EPROM or Flash memory device, for example.

 LWASM can output this format since version 4.10.
+LWLINK can output this format since version 4.11.

 2.5.
 Intel Hex